 Make something awesome, and it becomes a huge part of the marketing all by itself.
-Don't forget to be transparent, too.
+Don't forget to be transparent too.
 (The challenge: Convincing CMOs of this.
 Oy.)

 I've also got an almost unhealthy obsession with everything digital, social and tech, which means for me marketing is more fun than ever.

-Plus, I just love storytelling.
+Plus, I just love copywriting.